Overview of Executive Compensation system

 Basic compensation to Directors shall be paid on one regular day of each month during their tenure, and the amount of individual compensation is determined according to the compensations policy and the level of compensations.

-The formula for calculating the amount of payment, and the evaluation ratio and mechanism of annual performance-based bonuses are as follows.
+The calculation formula for the payment amount, as well as the evaluation ratio and mechanism for the annual performance-based bonus, shall be as follows.

 Index for the achievement of annual targets Evaluation ratio Evaluation coefficient fluctuation range Targets (set with the following as a guide)